billliu1992/billliu/input/blog/software-engineering-principles-css.md

 The thing about communication is that it's highly dependent upon the parties communicating: what may be clear to one may not be clear to others.
 It may help to be open to feedback when something that is clear to you isn't clear to another maintainer.
 It may also be helpful to identify opportunities to teach others, so that what's clear to you becomes clear to others.

-## Tip: Keep your HTML/CSS concise.
+## Keep your HTML/CSS concise

 Have you ever heard a long and rambling story?
 Long stories aren't by default bad, but a lot of non-constructive additions can make the point hard to keep track of.
 Like a bad story, HTML/CSS that is unnecessarily large can be hard to wrangle.

 One way CSS can become unnecessarily large is if there are a lot of unused rules.
 Digging through a lot of rules is hard, and unused rules just adds to the overhead.
-We briefly mentioned a solution in the previous tip, but you can also consider static analysis.
+We briefly mentioned a solution in the previous section, but you can also consider static analysis.

 Another way CSS can become unnecessarily large is if we have a lot of wrapper elements.
 Let's take an extreme example: